 A program designed to provide care for our half day children from 12:00 – 3:30 p.m.
 It combines the Montessori expectation of behavior with baking, experiments, outside exploration and much more including naps.
 We accept approximately 15 half day children into this program every year.

-where the child has the capability to absorb large
+where the child has the capability to absorb a large

-amount of information about their environment through their sense.
+amount of information about their environment through their senses.
 During

-cognitive skills, copy the social skills of adults, and learn expectation
+cognitive skills, copy the social skills of adults, and learn expectations

 of how the world will treat them.